franrmueller/chatbot/readme.md

 - **PDF Management:** Professors and admins can upload, update, and delete course PDFs
 - **Chatbot:** Students can ask questions about course materials; answers are generated using RAG with document retrieval from Neo4j
 - **Chathistory:** Admins can view anonymized chat histories per course/class

+## Document Upload Recommendations

+For optimal chatbot performance and efficient use of the vector database, please follow these guidelines when uploading documents:

+### Preferred Document Types
+- **Textbooks and Academic Books:** PDF versions of books on which the class is based
+- **Specialized Literature:** Relevant academic articles and professional publications
+- **Comprehensive Learning Materials:** Detailed study materials with thorough explanations

+### Document Types to Avoid
+- **Lecture Slides:** Standard PowerPoint slides usually contain only bullet points with little context
+- **Brief Summaries:** Superficial materials without in-depth explanations
+- **Presentations:** Slide-based documents with minimal text content

+### Best Practices
+- **Selective Upload:** Only upload the chapters/sections of books that are covered in the class
+- **Space Optimization:** This saves space in the vector database and improves answer quality
+- **Quality over Quantity:** Few but content-rich documents are better than many superficial materials
+- **Coherent Content:** Ensure that uploaded sections are thematically connected

+### Why These Recommendations?
+The chatbot works best with detailed, explanatory texts that fully describe concepts.
+Textbooks provide this context, while lecture slides often contain only keywords that are difficult for the chatbot to process effectively.

 ## Backend